mjoras/trone/draft-thoji-scone-trone-protocol.md

 # Acknowledgments
 {:numbered="false"}

-Jana Iyengar has made significant contributions to the original TRAIN specification.
+Jana Iyengar has made significant contributions to the original TRAIN specification that forms the basis for a large part of this document.